 “In my view, there will be less monetary and fiscal support over the next decade as policymakers assess what went wrong,” he adds.
 “That would be a big shift from what we’ve experienced over the past decade, which was largely defined by government intervention.
 Less intervention will likely result in more volatile markets than investors have been accustomed to.”

 Not all COVID distortions necessarily carry a negative connotation.
-In the equity markets, post-pandemic opportunities are emerging in a number of areas, says Nick Grace, a Capital Group portfolio manager.
+In the equity markets, post-pandemic opportunities are emerging in a number of areas, says portfolio manager Nick Grace.

 Those areas include what Grace likes to call “structural changes,” including the transition from traditional energy sources to more sustainable sources; years of underinvestment in commodities, which could lead to a new commodities super cycle; and big industrial shifts, such as the increasing adoption of automation, resulting in greater demand for semiconductors.